Penstemon digitalis Nutt. ex Sims

 Bloom Time: Late spring to early summer

-Penstemon digitalis is a glabrous, up to 5 foot (1.5 m) tall, herbaceous plant with opposite, shiny green, simple leaves on slender, purple stems.
+Penstemon digitalis is a glabrous herbaceous plant, up to 5 foot (1.5 m) tall, with opposite, shiny green, simple leaves that grow on slender, purple stems.
 The leaves are up to 5 inches (12.5 cm) long.
 While upright, the stems average anywhere from 2 to 3 feet (60 to 90 cm) tall.
-The flowering panicle extends to almost one third of the plant's height and has pairs of branches which repeat with 2 flowers multiple times.
-The pedicels are almost one fourth of an inch (2.5 cm) long and produce 1.25 inch (3.1 cm) long, two-lipped, tubular flowers over dark green foliage.
+The flowering panicle extends to almost one-third of the plant's height and has pairs of branches which repeat with two flowers multiple times.
+The pedicels are nearly one-fourth of an inch (2.5 cm) long and produce 1.25 inch (3.1 cm) long, two-lipped, tubular flowers over dark green foliage.
 The plant has elliptic basal leaves and lance-shaped to oblong stem leaves.
 The flowers are white and are borne late spring to early summer.

 USDA hardiness zone 2a to 8b: from −50 °F (−45.6 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 The best location for your Penstemon is in a full sun area with well-draining soil.
 Penstemon care and maintenance are minimal if the site and moisture requirements are met.
 Poorly draining soils and freezing temperatures while the plant is still active are the biggest causes of plant mortality.